 Relenza is sold as an oral inhaler and has been shown in studies to reduce the duration of symptoms by around 1.3 days.
 Just like Tamiflu, it appears there is no benefit to taking Relenza if you have been sick for 30 hours or more.
 Keep in mind that since it is an oral inhaler, Relenza cannot be used in patients with asthma or other chronic respiratory conditions.
 The lowest GoodRx price for the most common version of Relenza is around $63.95, 18% off the average retail price of $78.44.

-What does this mean?
-Don’t forget about the more affordable over the counter (OTC) medications available at your local pharmacy.
-While OTC flu medications like Advil or DayQuil may not be able to treat the virus, they can help relieve the symptoms.
-For more information about available over the counter flu medications, see our blog here.
+Don’t forget about the more affordable over-the-counter (OTC) medications available at your local pharmacy.
+OTC medications like Advil or DayQuil may not be able to fight the flu virus, but they can help relieve symptoms.

-If you’re looking to treat the symptoms of your flu, without visiting your doctor or taking Tamiflu, our friends at Iodine have a tool to help.
+If you’re looking to treat the symptoms of your flu without visiting your doctor or taking Tamiflu, our friends at Iodine have a tool to help.
 Iodine’s cold and flu tool compares flu medications to help you decide the best treatment for your symptoms.
+For more information about available over-the-counter flu medications, see our blog post here.